-On March 30, 2018, the Company became aware that a summons and complaint (collectively, the "Summons and Complaint") were filed by Jeffrey Feinberg, Jeffrey L. Feinberg Personal Trust, and Jeffrey L. Feinberg Family Trust against the Company and certain of its officers and directors.
-The Summons and Complaint were filed with the Supreme Court of the State of New York, County of New York on March 27, 2018.
-The Company intends to vigorously defend itself against these claims.
-However, there can be no assurance that the outcome of these uncertainties will be favorable to the Company.

-On June 15, 2018, defendants filed a motion to dismiss all claims asserted in the complaint in this case.
+On March 27, 2018, Jeffrey Feinberg, joined by the Jeffrey L. Feinberg Personal Trust and the Jeffrey L. Feinberg Family Trust, filed a complaint against the Company and certain of its former officers and directors.
+The complaint was filed in the Supreme Court of the State of New York, County of New York.
+On June 15, 2018, defendants filed a motion to dismiss all claims asserted in the complaint and, on July 27, 2018, plaintiffs filed an opposition to that motion.
+The motion to dismiss has been submitted for resolution by the court, with a hearing set for January 15, 2019.
+In addition, on June 15, 2018, defendants filed a motion for a protective order declaring that no discovery should proceed in the case pending the resolution of defendants' motion to dismiss the complaint.
 On July 27, 2018, plaintiffs filed a statement of non-opposition to the motion for a protective order.
 Accordingly, all discovery in the case is effectively stayed pending the resolution of defendants' motion to dismiss.